• Skip to primary navigation

 How to make Dal Palak in Pressure Cooker?

 Traditionally, Dal was cooked with salt, then tempering was done separately in a pan.
-Here I suggest a one-pot method, so the dal and tempering with ginger, garlic, tomatoes cooks along with the lentils.
+Here I suggest a one-pot method, so the dal and tempered with ginger, garlic, and tomatoes cooks along with the lentils.

 Spinach dal in the pressure cooker

 You can add some lime juice for a tangy taste.
-Enjoy the Spinach Dal with rice or just as a soup.
-I had this spinach dal with rice and then leftovers the next day as a soup.
+Enjoy the Spinach Dal with rice or just as soup.
+I had this spinach dal with rice and leftovers the next day as soup.

 How to serve?

-This Dal Palak pair perfectly with basmati rice.
-You can also pair with quinoa or cauliflower rice.
+This Dal Palak pairs perfectly with basmati rice.
+You can also pair it with quinoa or cauliflower rice.

 Drizzle this tempering over the dal when serving.
 It adds such a beautiful pop of color!